-Generally, children starting early in primary school learn French quickly, are communicating well within a few months and are often reported to be ‘fluent’ speakers within six to 12 months.
+The good news is that if you are moving to France with young children, they will often pick up French very quickly.
+Children starting early in primary school learn French quickly, are communicating well within a few months and are often reported to be ‘fluent’ speakers within six to 12 months.
 This is very exciting and rewarding for everyone, though there may be unforeseen challenges for parents who are not absorbing a new language as quickly as their kids.
 Unless you speak excellent French, you are not going to be in a position to judge how fluent your child is – there’s a big difference between playground chatter and correct use of grammar, accents and so on.

 Depending on your child’s age and knowledge of French, you may find that they are asked to start school a year lower than their French speaking peer group.
 This is designed to speed the learning of French language (reading and writing) without the children being overtaxed by new concepts.
 It may also help with confidence generally, as they should find the tasks set very easy to begin with.

 Starting in a lower year may not cause any reactions from a six year old but older children may hate the idea, so some salesmanship may be required!
 Luckily, there is a high degree of flexibility built into the French system, so most children will find themselves placed in the right academic year once they are speaking and reading adequately.

 In some areas, schools run free initiation classes (CLIN) that provide intensive language tuition for non-French speaking children – it may even be a requirement for some children wishing to enter secondary education.